Who's affected

 Increased calls to 911 for information

-These costs don't disappear—they're transferred from police departments (which don't pay for scanner access anyway) to businesses and citizens who must find alternative solutions.
+These costs don't vanish.
+They transfer from police departments, which don't pay for scanner access anyway, to businesses and citizens who have to find and pay for alternatives.

 1

 Track how encryption affects your operations.
-Quantify costs, delays, and safety concerns.
-This data is essential for policy discussions.
+Quantify costs, delays, and safety gaps.
+That data matters in policy discussions.

 2

-Business voices carry weight with elected officials.
-Speak at city council meetings, contact commissioners, and make the economic case against encryption.
+Business voices carry real weight with elected officials.
+Speak at city council meetings, contact commissioners, and make the economic case directly.

 3